Ohio Wesleyan University

 Dr. Camacho is in demand as a guest clinician in the the USA, Panama and abroad.
 He has appeared as faculty for the Alfredo de Saint Malo Music Festival in Panama, the Sejong Dream Tree Orchestra in South Korea and the International Percussion Festival of Honduras.
 He has also presented clinics and master classes at The school of Performing Arts of Virginia Tech, the National University of Panama, The National Conservatory of Panama and many public schools in USA, Panama and Central America.
 As the president and founder of the Percussive Arts Society Panama Chapter, Dr. Camacho has been responsible for hosting many events, including the annual PAS-Panama percussion Seminar.

-Mr. Camacho holds an undergraduate degree in music performance from Sam Houston State University, a masters degree in percussion from Carnegie Mellon University and is currently pursuing a doctoral degree from the Cincinnati College-Conservatory of Music.
-His music is published by Cayambis Music Press and has recorded under Centaur Records.
+Dr. Camacho holds an undergraduate degree in percussion from Sam Houston State University, a masters degree in percussion from Carnegie Mellon University and a doctoral degree from the Cincinnati College-Conservatory of Music.
+His music is published by Cayambis Music Press and has recorded under Centaur Records and Ablaze Records.

-Camacho is a proud artist for Mike Balter Mallets and DREAM Cymbals.
+Dr. Camacho is a proud artist for Dream Cymbals and Gongs, and Mike Balter Mallets.